 A special word needs to be said about Native Americans, the original inhabitants of America.
 This community has suffered horrific human rights abuses at the hands of European colonizers who first arrived on this continent centuries ago.
 Genocide is probably a euphemism for the massacres of Native Americans, the attempt at destroying their languages and cultures, as well as efforts to Europeanize them.

 Their human and civil rights continue to be violated.
 Visiting places like the The Museum of the Southeast American Indian in Pembroke, North Carolina and the National Museum of the American Indian in Washington, DC will not only help expose you and your kids to Native American culture, but also the systematic attempts to take away their human and civil rights before the term “civil rights” was probably even coined in the American context.

 Across the US

-For a list of sites in your state, check out the website We Shall Overcome: Historic Places Of The Civil Rights Movement, which includes a map to help users locate sites of interest in their state.
+For a list of sites in your state, check out the website We Shall Overcome: Historic Places Of The Civil Rights Movement.

 Photo Attribution: John Morse - http://commons.wikimedia.org/wiki/File:16th_Street_Baptist_Church.JPG